 - DNA Sydney – An information and discussion forum for members of the Society of Australian Genealogists DNA Research Group;

 - rayver33 Here and There – Mainly an overseas travel blog, but it also incorporates ‘The NT Sea Change’, ’40 places you must see before you die’ and the ‘Harness Pilgrimage’.

 The featured image for the blog was taken in Enniskillen Fermanagh, Ireland in 2011.
 The ancestral home of my CASSIDY family.

 My genealogical research and outcomes of my genetic research are being progressively published on Wikitree.
-You can find more details about my genealogical tree and confirmed genetic branches at Wikitree by clicking here.
+Please use the links back to Wikitree profiles to access details about sources references used in my blog posts.
+See my chromosome map at DNA Painter.
+You can also find more details about my genealogical tree and confirmed genetic branches at Wikitree by clicking here.

 If you wish to receive email notifications for new posts to this blog, please select the ‘follow’ button on the top left hand side of the screen.